 A creative writing degree is an investment in your development as a writer and reader.
 You’ll have the opportunity to practice image-making, meter, and other poetic gestures; character development and fiction forms; lyric essays, literary journalism, travel writing, hybrid narratives, and more.

 Your workshop submissions in poetry, fiction, and creative nonfiction will be informed by close readings and analyses of writing that spans movements.
 We read the Romantics, Gothic literature, non-Western traditions, graphic novels—we read everything.
 Courses focused on literary writing by a single author, such as Walt Whitman or Octavia Butler, allow us to dive deeper into diverse perspectives and critical theory.

 Our curriculum also includes four open electives, giving you the freedom to explore different disciplines such as community arts, printmaking, painting and drawing, and illustration.

 Connect with published writers and literary organizations

-Our students learn what it’s like to live and work as a writer through internships with some of today’s most noteworthy literary organizations: McSweeney’s, Zoetrope, 826 Valencia, and Small Press Traffic.
+Our students learn what it’s like to live and work as a writer through internships with Bay Area literary organizations.
 Within our classrooms and workshops, guest lecturers and faculty—all widely published—guide students through the fundamental steps for publication.

 Your writing life at CCA